+The lifetime parameter specifies how long a key may be used before rolling over.
 In the example above, the first key has an unlimited lifetime, the second key may be used for 30 days, and the third key has a rather peculiar lifetime of 6 months, 12 hours, 3 minutes, and 15 seconds.
 A lifetime of 0 seconds is the same as unlimited.

 Note that the lifetime of a key may be extended if retiring it too soon would cause validation failures.
 The key lifetime must be longer than the time it takes to do a rollover; that is, the lifetime must be more than the publication interval (which is the sum of dnskey-ttl, publish-safety, and zone-propagation-delay).
-It must also be more than the retire interval (which is the sum of max-zone-ttl, retire-safety, zone-propagation-delay, and signing delay (signatures-validity minus signatures-refresh) for ZSKs, and the sum of parent-ds-ttl, retire-safety, and parent-propagation-delay for KSKs and CSKs).
+It must also be more than the retire interval (which is the sum of max-zone-ttl, retire-safety and zone-propagation-delay for ZSKs, and the sum of parent-ds-ttl, retire-safety, and parent-propagation-delay for KSKs and CSKs).
 BIND 9 treats a key lifetime that is too short as an error.